What I Took with Me; What I Brought Back

-Students will compare items you brought to your host country when you initially packed your bags, to the items you brought back from your host country when you returned and discuss the idea of change.
+Students will compare items you packed to bring to your host country at the start of service with the items you brought back from your host country after completing service, and discuss the idea of change.

-The items a Peace Corps Volunteer packs to bring with them for their service in a foreign country are typically not the same items that the Volunteer decides to bring back when they leave their host country.
+The items a Peace Corps Volunteer brings with them for service overseas are typically not the same items the Volunteer decides to bring back when they leave their host country.
 The items change.
-However, the changes in material objects is nothing compared to the changes undergone by the Volunteer.
-Living through countless new experiences brings about both subtle and drastic changes in an individual.
+Volunteers also undergo many internal changes, some subtle and some significant, as they live through countless new experiences in a different culture and country.

-This lesson plan for 6th-8th grade students starts off by examining the basic change between the items packed by a Volunteer both before and at the completion of their service, which leads to the discussion of change as a more complex idea.
+This lesson plan for 6th to 8th grade students starts by examining very concrete changes, comparing the items packed by a Volunteer before and at the completion of service, and leads into a discussion of change as a more complex idea.

 Objectives